breqdev/flask-discord-interactions/docs/workers.rst

-If you're deploying to an environment with multiple concurrent workers, you may run into a situation where each worker will independently attempt to register your application's slash commands with Discord.
+If you're deploying to an environment with multiple concurrent workers, you may run into a situation where each worker will independently attempt to register your application's commands with Discord.
 When this happens, there's a good chance you'll get rate-limited!

 Issue Reproduction